+In connection with the corporate restructuring of Oglethorpe in 1997, Oglethorpe made a \$49 million special patronage capital distribution to the Member Systems, which they then used to contribute equity and provide initial working capital for us.
 Currently, our equity consists of our patronage capital and membership fees.
 Patronage capital constitutes our principal equity.
-As of December 31, 2017, we had \$298 million in patronage capital and membership fees.
-Our equity ratio (patronage capital and membership fees divided by total capitalization) was 13.5% at December 31, 2017, up from 12.6% at December 31, 2016.
+As of December 31, 2018, we had \$313 million in patronage capital and membership fees.
+Our equity ratio (patronage capital and membership fees divided by total capitalization) was 12.7% at December 31, 2018, down from 13.5% at December 31, 2017.

 Any distributions of patronage capital are subject to the discretion of our Board of Directors and our Indenture requirements.
 The Indenture prohibits us from making any distribution, payment, or retirement of patronage capital to our Member Systems and Oglethorpe if we are in default under the Indenture.
-Otherwise, we are permitted to make distributions to our Member Systems and Oglethorpe if, after the distribution: (1)(a) our aggregate margins and equity as of the end of the most recent fiscal quarter would be equal to, or greater than, 20% of our total long-term debt and equity, and (b) the aggregate amount of all distributions after the date on which our aggregate margins and equity first reached 20% of total long-term debt and equity does not exceed 35% of our aggregate net margins earned after that date; or (2) our aggregate margins and equity as of the end of the most recent fiscal quarter would be equal to, or greater than, 30% of our total long-term debt and equity.
+Otherwise, we are permitted to make distributions to our Member Systems and Oglethorpe if, after the distribution: (1)(a) our aggregate margins and equity as of the end of the most recent fiscal quarter would be equal to, or greater than, 20% of our total long-term debt and equity, and (b) the aggregate amount of all distributions after the date on which our aggregate margins and equity first reached 20% of total long-term debt and equity does not exceed 35% of our aggregate net margins earned after that date; or (2) our aggregate margins and equity as of the end of the most

+18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations recent fiscal quarter would be equal to, or greater than, 30% of our total long-term debt and equity.
 If so, then 100% of the current year margin, upon board approval, could be returned to the Member Systems.